bk/pdc/README.md

 ### `generate-pdf`

 Converting the output to PDF is in fact an especially common kind of post-processing.
 Normally one can simply add 'pdf' to `formats`, but (as we saw above) this may not always the optimal solution, especially if more than one pdf document is desired.
 For such cases, the `generate-pdf` configuration option may be convenient, often obviating the need for using `postprocess`.
 It is valid for the output formats `latex`, `beamer`, `context`, `html`, `html5`, and `ms`.
-The latex/context formats require `latexmk` to be installed, while the HTML formats require [wkhtmltopdf](http://wkhtmltopdf.org/) to be installed, and `ms` requires `pdfroff`.
+The latex/beamer formats require `latexmk` to be installed, while the HTML formats require [wkhtmltopdf](http://wkhtmltopdf.org/), and `ms` requires `pdfroff`.

 Note that the `wkhtmltopdf` conversion is currently quite basic.
 For instance, it does not respect custom margin settings and yields suboptimal results for embedded math.
-Setting `pdf-engine` to `wkhtmltopdf` and specifying `pdf` as an output format will often be preferable.
+Setting `pdf-engine` to `wkhtmltopdf` and specifying `pdf` as an output format will normally be preferable to using the `generate-pdf` option.

-An example of `generate-pdf` usage:
+An example of `generate-pdf` usage, where both slides and an article are generated from the same Markdown document, with some assistance from the `m4` preprocessor:

 ```yaml
 pdc: